Human rights in Palau: Education and Health

 Education in Palau has always been considered to be incredibly important.
 In the 1920s almost 90% of Palaunan children were enrolled at school.
 Education is free and universal provided by the Government of Palau.
 In 2007 around 11% of GDP was allocated in expenditure to the education sector.
 Legislation mandates school attendance from the age of 6 until 17 years of age, which contributes to high literacy rates.
 There have been concerns that the curriculum is out of date.
 The Government has responded to criticisms and prepared a series of 10 year master plans that work toward increasing the quality of education.
 The most recent plan spanning from 2006 to 2016.

 The plans focus on student achievement and quality of instruction by improving teacher training and certification, upgrading school facilities, improving school governance, strengthening student support services, and making the curriculum more relevant.
 In addition to this, children have a wide range of opportunities offered to them outside of a formal education, which include cultural expression and recreational activities.

-Generally the children are quite healthy, the Palauan children have a low prevalence of children who are unweight and there is no evidence to suggest that there is any food poverty.
+Generally the children are quite healthy.
+The Palauan children have a low prevalence of malnourishment and there is no evidence to suggest that there is any food poverty.
 However, the diet of the Palauan people is poor and contributes to malnutrition and a high incidence of children being overweight.
 Despite this there is a well-funded system of medical care for children, with no discrimination based on gender.
 There is discrimination when it comes to children who are not born in Palau.
 Admittedly there is only a small number of these children but they are not eligible for Palauan citizenship, which can cause problems as under law only those of Palauan’ descent are entitled to free education and health.
 The Committee of the Rights of the Child and the United States has noted this as a concern, as this type of discrimination is aimed at young vulnerable children.

 Convention on the Rights of Persons with Disabilities

-Palau was the sixth Pacific Island Forum nation to sign the Convention on the Rights of Persons with Disabilities.
+Palau was the sixth Pacific Islands Forum nation to sign the Convention on the Rights of Persons with Disabilities.
 The rights of the disabled are applicable to all disabled, young or elderly and are generally respected, with the Government enforcing these rights through legal means.
 Art.
 4.5 of the Constitution designate the disabled to be a vulnerable group entitled to special consideration by the government and acts include Disabled Persons Anti-discrimination Act and a Handicapped Children Act.